UNISONDigital/join-online/README.md

   - List potential workplaces based on email domain name and postcode
   - Convert salary to UNISON subscription band
   - Submit all final form details
+- **TBC** Commands to:
-- **TBC** Artisan command to update workplace and employer data from Salesforce
+  - Update workplace and employer data from Salesforce
+  - Dump completed sign-ups to CSV

 ## Set up
 1. Clone repo
-2. Create database called XXX and run `php artisan migrate:seed`
+2. Create database called XXX and update your `.env` with your log-in details
+3. Run `php artisan migrate:seed`
-3. Something something
+4. Something something